lucaspin/computer-science/docs/binary-heaps.md

 - The first index contains the root element.
 The next 2 indices of the array contain the root's children.
 The next 4 indices contain the children of the root's two child nodes, and so on.
 - For a node at index *i*, its children are at indexes *[2i+1,2i+2]*
 - For a node at index *i*, its parent is at *floor(i-1/2)*

-### Question

-- What if all the data can't fit into memory, how do you use an array for a heap?

 ### Possible next steps on this subject